-- Identifying the faculty members who will assume educational and supervisory responsibility for fellows - Specifying the responsibilities for teaching, supervision, and formal evaluation of fellows - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern fellow education during the assignment - I.B.4.
+- Identifying the faculty members who will assume educational and supervisory responsibility for fellows - Specifying the responsibilities for teaching, supervision, and formal evaluation of fellows - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern fellow education during the assignment

+- I.B.4.
 The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all fellows, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
 (Core) - I.B.5.
-Participating sites must be in close geographic proximity or provide for teleconferencing to ensure that all fellows are able to participate in joint conferences, as well as grand rounds, basic science and clinical conference lectures, journal club, and ongoing quality improvement and patient safety reviews, such as morbidity and mortality reviews.
-(Core)
+The program must determine all rotations and assignments for both fellows and members of the faculty at all participating sites.
+(Core) - I.B.6.
+For each participating site, the program director must appoint all members of the faculty.
+(Core) - I.B.7.
+The Review Committee must approve all participating sites in advance. - I.B.8.
+Participating sites should be in geographic proximity to allow all fellows to attend joint conferences, basic science lectures, and morbidity and mortality reviews on a regular and documented basis in a central location.
+(Detail)